publishpress/PublishPress-Planner/src/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

-= UNRELEASED =
+= [1.9.0] - 2017-11-09 =

 *Changed:*

+* Improved the form of notification workflows adding consistency between all the filters and fields;
+* Added search box for each list field on the notification workflow form;
+* Updated the Post Type and Category filters for notification workflows.
+If not selected, they disable the filter and all the content would be picked;

+= [1.8.1] - 2017-11-01 =

+*Changed:*

-* Updated the label for the setting field "Allow 'following' on these post types" to make it clear;
+* Updated the label for the setting field “Allow ‘following’ on these post types” to make it clear;
-* Updated the placeholder for the "Email from" field to display the default values instead of a static label;
+* Updated the placeholder for the “Email from” field to display the default values instead of a static label;
+* Added text domain into the plugin header;

+*Fixed:*

+* Fixed missed “published” status on filters in notifications if “custom status” feature is disabled;
+* Fixed PHP warning when some features are disabled;

 = [1.8.0] - 2017-10-26 =